 I am currently a PhD candidate at the Robotics Institute at Carnegie Mellon University.
-My doctoral work is on efficient manipulation task planning.
+My doctoral work is on efficient motion planning for manipulation tasks.
 I received my B.S. in Electrical and Computer Engineering from Olin College of Engineering in 2008 and my M.S. in Robotics from Carnegie Mellon in 2012.

 Here is a copy of my resume.